The Theology of Talent

 The Heart vs. Hand Hiring Matrix

-Click on each segment below to explore the professional profiles that populate our organizations:
+Review the foundational professional profiles that populate our organizations below:

 Data from the Carnegie Institute of Technology suggests that 85% of long-term professional success is driven by human engineering (Heart/Soft Skills), while 15% of technical knowledge (Hand) is the entry ticket.
 In Kingdom HR, we hire for the 85% and implement a clear 90-Day Technical Growth Plan to cultivate the remaining 15%.